Eligibility FAQs

 Who is eligible for life insurance or annuities from Navy Mutual?

-Navy Mutual provides affordable life insurance and annuities to those who serve (or have served) our nation.
-If you are an active duty, reserve/guard, or retired servicemember in any branch of the United States military or uniformed services (Army, Marines, Navy, Air Force, Space Force, Coast Guard, U.S. Public Health Service, U.S. National Oceanic and Atmospheric Administration), we’d be honored to serve you.
+Navy Mutual provides affordable life insurance and annuities to those who have served our nation.
+If you are an active duty, reserve, National Guard, or retired servicemember in any branch of the United States Sea Services, military, or uniformed services (including the Army, Marine Corps, Navy, Air Force, Space Force, Coast Guard, U.S. Public Health Service, U.S. National Oceanic and Atmospheric Administration, and Merchant Marine; and attendees at an Armed Forces service academy, the Merchant Marine Academy, and ROTC cadets under contract), we’d be honored to serve you.

-Products are also available to honorably discharged veterans who reside in Arizona, Connecticut, Florida, Hawaii, Maryland, North Carolina, Oregon, Rhode Island, South Carolina, Texas, or Virginia, as well as the spouse, children, and grandchildren of these servicemembers and veterans.
+Our products are also available to honorably discharged veterans who reside in Arizona, Connecticut, Florida, Hawaii, Maryland, North Carolina, Oregon, Rhode Island, South Carolina, Texas, or Virginia, as well as the spouses, children, and grandchildren of these servicemembers and veterans.

-Read more about our Member eligibility requirements here.
+Read more about our Member eligibility requirements in our Bylaws.

 I am 100% disabled.
 Am I able to qualify for life insurance?